Return to Schools and Early Learning & Childcare Settings FAQs

-The aim of these FAQs is to answer questions you may have regarding your child/ren’s return to school and Early Learning & Childcare (ELC) settings in August.
-These FAQs will be updated regularly as new questions come in to the service.
+The aim of these FAQs is to answer questions you may have regarding your child/ren’s attendance at school and Early Learning & Childcare (ELC) settings since schools re-opened in August.
+These FAQs are updated regularly as new questions come in to the service.

-If you have any specific queries relevant to individual schools or ELC settings, please contact them when they reopen on 10th August.
-For all other Clackmannanshire wide queries please email email@example.com.
+If you have any specific queries relevant to individual schools or ELC settings, please contact them.
+For all other Clackmannanshire wide queries please email firstname.lastname@example.org.

 My child/ren normally get the bus to school.
-What will happen with school transport?
+Do my children need to wear a face covering on school transport?

 My child/dren travel on public transport to school.
 Will they require to wear face coverings?